Cat Scratch Disease

 What is cat scratch disease?

 Cat scratches and bites can cause cat scratch disease, a bacterial infection carried in cat saliva.
 Research suggests a cat may get these bacteria from fleas or their droppings.
-Kittens younger than 1 year of age are more likely to scratch, increasing the likelihood of infection.
+Kittens younger than 1 year of age are more likely to have the bacteria in their saliva and also are more likely to scratch or bite.
+This increases the risk of infection from younger cats.

 What causes cat scratch disease?